olafollgaard/makeArduino/README.md

 # makeArduino
+An old-school makefile for Arduino/ATtiny84/85/ATmega328p projects.

+## Introduction and History
 As a software developer in my daily life, I was immediately annoyed by the Arduino IDE when I started playing with Arduino in the beginning of 2017.
 This, in classic developer fashion, got me side-tracked, initially spending a lot more time on toolchain setup than on the actual Arduino project...
 Oh well, imho it was time well spent in the name of flexibility and ease-of-use :)

 I decided on **Visual Studio Code** with an **old-school makefile** for building and uploading to the MCU.
 At work I am a Windows developer, but at home I use **Ubuntu**, and I have no plans of using this makefile on Windows, though it probably wouldn't be hard to do.